top of page

 ‘the photographer can fix these issues in Photoshop later'.

-This didn’t work well for those clients.
+This casual approach didn't end well for those clients.
 Why?

 Preparation has 2 components

-You don’t need to look like someone else, you just need to be yourself, a confident, comfortable self and grooming is the way to get there.
+2. Grooming & attire: You don’t need to look like someone else, you just need to be yourself, a confident, comfortable self and grooming is the way to get there.
 Recall how you felt when you were wearing a nice suit that you think makes you look better than your normal self.
 It is the attire that made you feel good, feel confident and happy, right?
 Psychologists call this feeling 'Enclothed Cognition'.
-That’s what we are looking for, that feeling of confidence and happiness.
-You can’t have the same feeling while you are wearing a worn-out t-shirt and old Bermudas.
-I have another blog post about this topic.
-I will leave a link for you to read it at the end of this article.
+In phycology experiments researchers noticed that people wearing lab coats and stethoscopes behaved like doctors, even though they weren't doctors and knew that very well.
+People dressed like the Police behaved like Police even though they weren't Police and were aware of that.

 When you got both the attire and grooming down, you got to feel great during the shoot.

 Photoshop is overrated.
 It can’t do all the things laymen think it can.
-It is just a dumb piece of software – not a wizard.
+It is just a dumb piece of software.
 If you are in doubt as to what can be fixed and what can’t be fixed, please check with me - don’t assume anything.

 Mistake No. 2: Not giving enough time for the shoot